CodedRami/CodedRami/README.md

 - 👋 Hi, I’m @CodedRami
 - 👀 I’m interested in web development
+-
+knowlegde in html and CSS,
-- 🌱 I’m currently learning html
+- 🌱 I’m currently javascript
 - 💞️ I’m looking to collaborate on anything that would help improve my coding skills
 - 📫 How to reach me ramiibnamin@gmail.com